UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ##### Your completed jobs, using seff

 The perl utility script /usr/local/bin/seff will generate a brief more readable report of the total resource utilisation (CPU and MEM).
 It does not report on GPU utilisation.

+Please note that for MPI jobs a max CPU utilisation of 50% means an effective 100% utilisation (if `ntasks` have been requested with `--ntasks-per-core=1`) as MPI jobs need to run on core and not cpus (threads).
+For MPI jobs only as CPU RAM has been requested as `--mem-per-cpu` with `--ntasks-per-core=1` the allocated RAM will be double of what has been requested.

 ```
 seff JobID
 ```